-- In the Port Monitor template, complete the monitor information fields.
-This includes selecting the network device Element or Element group to which this service monitor will be assigned.
-For more information on configuring monitor information fields, see Monitor Identification. - For the Performance Time Interval, enter a positive integer indicating the number of minutes' worth of performance data to average and compare against threshold definitions. - 3.
-Select the ports on the network device Element(s) whose performance and status you want to monitor: - All Detected Ports - up.time will monitor any port it detects on the assigned network device Element, or Element group - All Ports of Type - Allows you to focus on a specific type of port for monitoring.
-The list is based on the ifType OID, whose values are IANA-assigned interface types. - Specific Ports - Select a network device Element to Show ports from , then from the list select which ports that will be monitored. - 4.
-In the Port Performance Check section's Value field, select the port metric that will be used to define the alerting threshold. - 5.
-Enter the thresholds that will trigger a warning- and critical-level alert. - 6.
-In the Port Status Checking section, confirm whether this port monitor will also perform a Status Check. - In the Response Time section, enter Warning and Critical response time thresholds.
+- 1. In the Port Monitor template, complete the monitor information fields.

+This includes selecting the network device Element or Element group to which this service monitor is assigned.
+For more information on configuring monitor information fields, see Monitor Identification. - 2.
+For the Performance Time Interval, enter a positive integer indicating the number of minutes' worth of performance data to average and compare against threshold definitions. - 3.
+Select the ports on the network device Element(s) whose performance and status you want to monitor: - All Detected Ports - Uptime Infrastructure Monitor monitors any port it detects on the assigned network device Element, or Element group - · All Ports of Type - Allows you to focus on a specific type of port for monitoring.
+The list is based on the ifType OID, whose values are IANA-assigned interface types. - Specific Ports - Select a network device Element to Show ports from, then from the list select which ports you want to monitor. - 4.
+In the Port Performance Check section's Value field, select the port metric that you want to use to define the alerting threshold. - 5.
+Enter the thresholds that trigger a warning- and critical-level alert. - 6.
+In the Port Status Checking section, confirm whether this port monitor also performs a Status Check. - In the Response Time section, enter Warning and Critical response time thresholds.
 For more information, see Configuring Warning and Critical Thresholds. - 8.
 Click the Save for Graphing checkbox to save the data for a metric to the DataStore, which can be used to generate a report or graph. - 9.
 Complete the following settings: - Timing Settings (see Adding Monitor Timing Settings Information for more information) - Alert Settings (see Monitor Alert Settings for more information) - Monitoring Period settings (see Monitor Timing Settings for more information) - Alert Profile settings (see Alert Profiles for more information) - Action Profile settings (see Action Profiles for more information) - 10.
 Click Finish.